microsoftgraph/microsoft-graph-docs/content/get-started/ruby.md

-# Get started with Microsoft Graph in a Ruby on Rails app
+﻿# Get started with Microsoft Graph in a Ruby on Rails app

-This article describes the tasks required to get an access token from the v2.0 authentication endpoint and call Microsoft Graph.
+This article describes the tasks required to get an access token from the Azure AD v2.0 authentication and call Microsoft Graph.
 It walks you through building the [Microsoft Graph Ruby on Rails Connect Sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) and explains the main concepts that you implement to use the Microsoft Graph.
 The article also describes how to access Microsoft Graph by using direct REST calls.

-> **Important:** While the v2.0 authentication endpoint supports users authenticating with work or school accounts as well as personal accounts, it does not support [conditional access device policies](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/).
-Because of this, if your app requires enterprise authentication (that is, using work or school accounts), we recommend that you use Azure AD authentication.

-> For detailed instructions on how to build this same sample using Azure AD as the authentication provider, see [Call Microsoft Graph in a Ruby app](../enterprise/ruby.md).
+> **Building apps for enterprise customers?** Your app may not work if your enterprise customer turns on enterprise mobility security features like <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/" target="_newtab">conditional device access</a>.
+In this case, you may not know and your customers may experience errors.

+> To support **all enterprise customers** across **all enterprise scenarios**, you must use the Azure AD endpoint and manage your apps using the [Azure Management Portal](https://aka.ms/aadapplist).

+To download a version of the Connect sample that uses the Azure AD endpoint, see [Microsoft Graph Ruby on Rails Connect Sample](https://github.com/microsoftgraph/ruby-connect-rest-sample/tree/last_v1_auth).

-The followig image shows the app you'll create.
+The following image shows the app you'll create.

 ![Microsoft Ruby on Rails Connect sample screenshot](./images/Microsoft-Graph-Ruby-Connect-UI.png)